Welcome to the website of the

 Grass Cutting

 The Parish Council is responsible for cutting the grass in the Burial Ground, Allotments and Pedestal Playground.
-Currently, as part of their lease, Dowley Dynamos are responsible for cutting the Pedestal Playing Field.
+Currently, as part of their lease, Downley Dynamos are responsible for cutting the Pedestal Playing Field.
 There are other areas where the Parish Council is responsible and they are marked on the Grass Cutting Map produced by Buckinghamshire Council.
 All other areas of grass are the responsibility of Buckinghamshire Council

 Pedestal Play Ground and Playing Field